-In addition to those listed above, there is a number of additional operational staff which the Council shares in a bid to boost efficiency and reduce costs.
+In addition to those listed above, there are a number of additional operational staff which the Council shares in a bid to boost efficiency and reduce costs.
+The employing Council invoices a proportionate share of the cost of the employee to the corresponding Council for any work done.